 - 1. Simultaneous Thorium Reference observation - 2.
 Iodine self-calibration observation (de-commissioned) - 3.
-Classical fibre spectroscopy (with and without sky)
+Classical fibre spectroscopy (with and without sky) - 4.
+Polarimetry

 From the point of view operations the EGGS mode is identical to the HARPS one.
 Only the templates with the "eggs" prefix should be used instead than the templates with the "ech" prefix which are dedicated to the HARPS mode.
+In the high accuracy mode, a FP etalon is available as an alternative to the ThAr.
+The observation templates are described in Sec 3.5.